petersoleeh/journal-app/README.md

-# Calculator App
+# Journal App

 ## This is a website where a user can write entries for a journal, 5/09/2017

 ## By **[Peter Maina](https://github.com/petersoleeh) and [Carol Wanjohi](https://carolwanjohi.github.io/)**

 ## Description
 This is a website where a user can write entries for a journal.
-Afeter fillin the title and body sections, the user can click the enter button to save their entry.
+After filling in the title and body sections, the user can click the enter button to save their entry.

 ## How Journal App Works